 North-South Bypassing the City

-- With the completion of the Westlink M7 tollway in December 2005 the M7 route now follows a wider arc starting at the M5 intersection at Prestons southwest of Liverpool, then paralleling Walgrove Rd to the Great Western Highway, before heading north and east to then connect with the M2.
+The Westlink M7 tollway route starts at the M5 intersection at Prestons southwest of Liverpool, then paralleling Walgrove Road to the Great Western Highway, before heading north and east to then connect with the M2.

-- M3 - Blakehurst to Mona Vale through Homebush Bay (Olympic Park), Ryde and Pymble
+- A3–Blakehurst to Mona Vale through Homebush Bay (Olympic Park), Ryde and Pymble

-- M9 - Campbelltown to Windsor through Narellan and Penrith
+- A9–Campbelltown to Windsor through Narellan and Penrith

-The M2, M5 and Westlink M7 are tollways.
-Sections of M1 (Eastern Distributor, Sydney Harbour Bridge, Sydney Harbour Tunnel) are tollways.
+The M2, M5, and Westlink M7 are tollways.
+There are sections of M1 (Eastern Distributor, Sydney Harbour Bridge, and Sydney Harbour Tunnel) that have tolls.